Winter Weather Safety

 Sign up for outage notifications

 Our outage app is available for download on iPhone and Android devices.
-Search for “Minnesota Power” within the related device’s App Store.
+Search for “Super Water Light Power” within the related device’s App Store.
 Once installed, you can get near real-time information about outages, estimated restoration times and the number of customers affected.
 You can find similar information on the outage map on our website.

 Follow us on Facebook and Twitter